 What we’ve done

-Based on research with teachers and young people, we worked with GSK to help create their science education programme.
+Based on research with teachers and young people, we worked with GSK to help create their STEM education programme.
 A dedicated website offers free teaching resources including videos, interactive activities and games, lesson plans, lab ideas and workshops to add real-world appeal to lessons.
 The programme follows three strands, which reflect GSK’s priority areas of research and commitment to education.

 The first strand, Extraordinary Beings, builds on the successful Scientists in Sport programme that GSK developed as part of its partnership with the London 2012 Games, and explores the limits of the human body.
 It is supported by world class sports personalities such as Beth Tweddle, David Weir, the Brownlee brothers, Clive Woodward, Kevin Magnussen and Jenson Button and is available now.
 The next two strands, Body Matters and Tackling World Health, will be online from January 2015.